 \subsubsection{Experimental verification with weak measurements}

 Note that the form of Eq (\ref{absurd}) suggests weak measurements of all the three projections appearing in it.
-This can be done by employing three pointers, with $\rho$ as the pre selected, and the completely mixed state as the post selected state.
-The Hamiltonian that couples the system to the pointers may be chosen to be
+This can be done by employing three pointers, with $\rho$ as the pre-selected, and the completely mixed state as the post-selected state.
+The Hamiltonian that couples the system to the pointers may be chosen to be,

 where, $P_{1x}, P_{2y}, P_{3z}$ represent the momenta of the three pointers canonical to their positions $x_1, y_2, z_3$ respectively, and $g$ is the common coupling constant.
-If the pointers are initially in the state
+If the pointers are initially in the state,